Yes, Spider plants can benefit from eggshells, as it’s a natural source of calcium.

 Note: You can also use eggshell tea as a fertilizer for your Spider plant.

 4. Add Soil On Top Of The Eggshells Powder

-To avoid such issues, you can simply put the soil on top of the crushed or powdered eggshells.
+To avoid such issues, put the soil on top of the crushed or powdered eggshells.

-Make sure to keep them covered properly, as it should help avoid any foul smell from the shells.
+Make sure to keep them well-covered, as it will help avoid any foul smell from the shells.

 5. Water The Plant

 Once you have added eggshells to the plant, you can water the plant.

 Here, the watering stage is quite important because it helps settle the powder in the soil.
 If you have already watered the plant, you can use a garden spray to achieve the same outcome.

 You don’t want to have an overwatering situation in the pot.
 So, it is always a good idea to spray the soil.